3 Day Winter Self Drive Tour of Iceland

 Good to know

 Some optional activities might require you to have a valid driver's license, or you might need to send additional information to your travel planner.
-Please note that you might need to present medical documents should you choose to go snorkeling or diving.
+Please note that you might need to present medical documents for snorkeling or diving.

 Note that Icelandic roads and pavements can be slippery in the wintertime.
 We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers.
-The covers can be purchased in most supermarkets and gas stations around the country.
+The covers can be purchased in most supermarkets and gas stations nationwide.

 Read more